Media Kit // 2025-2026

 Brookland, DC

-Late 20s–early 40s, Black woman.
-Found the show because the host frames the world through a woman's perspective — and that's rare.
+Late 20s to early 40s, Black woman.
+Found the show because the host frames the world through a woman's perspective and that's rare.
 Detail-oriented and patient.
 Deeply loyal once she commits.

 The Men Who Don't Know Why They Relate